sandipjoshi/openfast/docs/source/user/openfast/input_files.rst

 Some examples of severe errors include the following:

 - A format specifier for real numbers is too narrow to print, so output files will almost certainly contain ``***`` instead of actual numbers.
-- When trying to read a numeric value, logical “True” or “False” values were found instead.
+- When trying to read a numeric value, logical "True" or "False" values were found instead.
 Fortran interprets them as 0 or 1, but that may not be what the user intended.
-- A routine is using math based on the assumption that the angles are small, but the angles the routine found were larger than what it considers “small.”
+- A routine is using math based on the assumption that the angles are small, but the angles the routine found were larger than what it considers "small."

 Warnings are typically generated when the simulation can continue—perhaps by the program adjusting inputs—but the results may not be what the user expected.
 Things that may generate warnings include